Antipyrine/ benzocaine/ zinc drops

 Relieving pain and inflammation in the ear caused by certain ear problems.
 It may be used with antibiotics to treat middle ear infections.
 It may also be used to help remove a buildup of earwax.

-Antipyrine/benzocaine/zinc drops is an analgesic, anesthetic, and skin protectant combination.
+Antipyrine/benzocaine/zinc drops are an analgesic, anesthetic, and skin protectant combination.
 It works by relieving pressure; reducing inflammation, congestion, pain, and discomfort; and protecting the skin of the ear.

 - you are allergic to any ingredient in antipyrine/benzocaine/zinc drops or to similar medicines

 - you have a discharge from the ear or your eardrum is perforated

 Contact your doctor or health care provider right away if any of these apply to you.